romits800/reading/automatic_invariant_generation/humenberger_algebra-based_2021.md

 **Authors**: Andreas Humenberger and Laura Kovács

 # Summary
-Discusses their approach(es) (e.g. Aligator.jl) to generate loop invariants automatically and do the opposite, synthesize loops from invariants using loop templates in a analogous manner.
+Discusses their approach(es) (i.e. Aligator.jl) to generate loop invariants automatically and do the opposite, synthesize loops from invariants using loop templates in a analogous manner.